haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-warpteleport 4 1 1 4 1
+warpteleport 14 0 256 14 29
 ```
 Notes:
 ```
-  # teleport effect on a warp.
+  # same as warp, but with an effect of stepping onto a warp pad.
 Warping to a door/cave opening causes the player to land on the exact same block as it.
 ```
 </details>